 6. Ignoring security awareness training

 Employees work with your information every day and it’s important they know how to handle this safely.
 Staff security training should be provided to avoid any breaches and keep employees up to date with security standards.

 Whether your company is big or small, don’t tackle information security alone.
 Maybe your company is lacking security skills, or you need help enhancing certain areas of security.

-Protect your information and empower your business and take control of your information security with Informer.
+Protect your information and empower your business and take control of your information security.